AverageTrailerTrash/hols-obsidian-tips/README.md

 This is a vault with some of my personal Obsidian tips.
 It's not official in any way.

+# Things to Know

-This is a recent WIP, so don't expect much yet.
+* This is a recent WIP, so don't expect much yet.
+* Some meta functionality in this vault requires the Dataview plugin (not included).
+* This is more of a wiki / text dump, rather than a guided course.
+* If you're struggling with eyestrain from the default theme, I recommend Minimal w/ the contrast set to True Black in the Minimal Theme Settings plugin.

+# Table of Contents

 ## Notetaking Tips